 These are the Ceylon cinnamon brands that I use and recommend these organic brands:

-They are a bit more expensive than regular cinnamon, but not really an effort to make the switch, in my opinion.
+They are a bit more expensive than regular cinnamon, as you can see, but not really an effort to make the switch, in my opinion.
 Plus, it’s totally worth it for all the health benefits!

 What are the health benefits of eating cinnamon?

-Both types of cinnamon – Cassia and Ceylon – are considered to have major health benefits, including for those who suffer from a fatty liver.
+Both types of cinnamon – Cassia and Ceylon – are considered to have major health benefits, including for those who suffer from a fatty liver disease.